2swap/swaptube/README.md

 The data structure that a single frame is rendered as a function of has three parts, roughly split up to differences in their nature:
 - **Scene**: The Scene is the object which is constructed by the user in the project file.
 It fundamentally defines **what** is rendered.
 For example, a MandelbrotScene is responsible for rendering Mandelbrot Sets.
 - **State**: State can be thought of as any numerical information used by the Scene to render a particular frame.
 This controls things such as the opacity of certain objects, or, following the Mandelbrot example, the zoom level of the Mandelbrot set.
 All scenes have a StateManager, and when the user whishes to modify the scene's state, they can do so by calling functions on the StateManager.
 Usually these will be `set` and `transition` function calls.
 Since State uniquely contains numerical information, swaptube will handle all the clean transitions of state.
 - **Data**: Data is the non-numerical stateful information which is remembered by the Scene.
 A good example is the LambdaScene, which draws a Tromp Lambda Diagram, and stores as data that particular lambda expression.
-This type of information is non-numerical, and cannot be naively interpolated for a transition, so it must be kept in a DataObject with an interface defined in the Scene and DataObject.
+Similarly, a GraphScene needs to statefully track a Graph (of nodes and edges).
+This type of information is non-numerical, and cannot be naively interpolated as a transition, so it must be kept in a DataObject with an interface defined between the Scene and DataObject.

+### Guts of a Scene
+If there is one thing you should read first to get how Swaptube works, it is src/Scenes/Scene.cpp.
+This is the abstract base class for all scenes, and TODO I will explain more about how Scenes work here.